awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 Creates a Lambda function\.
 To create a function, you need a [deployment package](https://docs.aws.amazon.com/lambda/latest/dg/deployment-package-v2.html) and an [execution role](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role)\.
 The deployment package contains your function code\.
 The execution role grants the function permission to use AWS services, such as Amazon CloudWatch Logs for log streaming and AWS X\-Ray for request tracing\.

+When you create a function, Lambda provisions an instance of the function and its supporting resources\.
+If your function connects to a VPC, this process can take a minute or so\.
+During this time, you can't invoke or modify the function\.
+The `State`, `StateReason`, and `StateReasonCode` fields in the response from [GetFunctionConfiguration](API_GetFunctionConfiguration.md) indicate when the function is ready to invoke\.
+For more information, see [Function States](https://docs.aws.amazon.com/lambda/latest/dg/functions-states.html)\.

 A function has an unpublished version, and can have published versions and aliases\.
 The unpublished version changes when you update your function's code and configuration\.
 A published version is a snapshot of your function code and configuration that can't be changed\.
 An alias is a named resource that maps to a version, and can be changed to map to a different version\.
 Use the `Publish` parameter to create version `1` of your function from its initial configuration\.

 The other parameters let you configure version\-specific and function\-level settings\.
 You can modify version\-specific settings later with [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md)\.
 Function\-level settings apply to both the unpublished and published versions of the function, and include tags \([TagResource](API_TagResource.md)\) and per\-function concurrency limits \([PutFunctionConcurrency](API_PutFunctionConcurrency.md)\)\.